rinodipaola15/algorithms-specialization/README.md

 #### 🌳 Tree
 - BinarySearchTree: standard BST operations (insert, search, in-order traversal)
 - RedBlackTree: self-balancing BST with rotations and recoloring

+### 🗃️ Hash Table
+- **Hash Table**: stores key-value pairs using a hash function to map keys to indices in an underlying array.
+Supports fast `insert`, `remove`, and `lookup` operations (average-case O(1)).
+- Ideal for scenarios requiring **quick access or membership checks**.
+Collisions are handled via chaining or open addressing.
+- **Bloom Filters**: probabilistic data structure for set membership checks with very low memory usage.
+Can return false positives but never false negatives.

 ---